Customer Satisfaction Survey Insights: Turn Scores into Action Plans

-NPS tells you the number.
-It doesn't tell you why.
-AI-moderated follow-up interviews uncover the drivers behind every score — so you can turn detractors into promoters, prevent passive churn, and amplify what promoters actually love.
+NPS tells you the number, not why.
+AI-moderated follow-up interviews uncover the drivers behind every score — turn detractors into promoters and prevent passive churn.

 Detractor driver: onboarding took 3x longer than promised, support response times degrading...